 Where possible, you can normally save money by opting to remove non weight bearing walls if you have the choice, and this will most likely save you the hassle of additional engineering reports and approvals.
 However, if the whole home improvement project relies on the removal of a weight-bearing wall, then it may be worth the cost.

 Wall removal is a tough job, it is messy and loud, but it can be done.
 Removing a wall can significantly impact the feeling of your home.
-With careful planning and preparation, you will be able to save money by avoiding costly accidents and more importantly keep everyone safe.
-It is recommended to hire a licensed and insured builder like DCON Group to carry out the wall removals of your house.
+With careful planning and preparation, you will be able to save money by avoiding costly accidents and more importantly keeping everyone safe.
+Hiring a licensed and insured Sydney builder like DCON Group is recommended to carry out your house’s wall removals.
 Their services ensure that the plan is carried out safely which can include refinishing the surrounding walls, floor, and ceiling.
 If you’re considering removing a wall in your home, contact us to get a quote to get the job done right.